Few things in life are more joyous than the first few days of Spring after a long Winter.

 Head to walkable downtown Landrum (one of Southern Living’s best small towns) for the Farmers Market Skillet at Stone Soup Market & Cafe when your brunch craving hits.
 While you’re up there, we also highly recommend trying any (or all) of the house-smoked meats from Southside Smokehouse, an American comfort food restaurant by 2018 SC Chef Ambassador Sarah McClure.

 Or go in a different direction and savor the flavors of Spartanburg with a meal at some of our longest-standing eateries.
-We’ll be honest, their food isn’t exactly “springy,” but it’s pretty dang tasty and we believe you can’t technically say you’ve been to Spartanburg unless you’ve eaten at at least ONE of these staples.
+Their food is pretty dang tasty and we believe you can’t technically say you’ve been to Spartanburg unless you’ve eaten at at least ONE of these staples.
 Seriously, these spots have been around for 50+ years.
 Restaurants don’t stick around that long unless their food is truly something special.

 Okay, we admit it.
 We love sitting around on the couch under a fuzzy blanket in our favorite pajamas binge watching TV as much as the next person, but at a certain point (like when we’ve finished all the season finales) enough is enough.

-Come see the renovations for yourself as you tour the centuries-old house and outlying buildings.
+Walnut Grove Plantation opens for tours in the spring, offering glimpses into the centuries-old house and outlying buildings.
 Once you’re up to speed on what life was like in the South Carolina backcountry in the late 1700s, go explore the surrounding nature trail, view the property’s cemetery (also a great fall activity), and have your first picnic of the season at the onsite pavilion.

 After all, a little educational experience and exercise won’t hurt after a few months of mind-numbing television, right?